 • Bottle Beach (north tip): 25 km north$0 250 to 350 per person or longtail boat, 45 minutes plus boat

-The standard Phangan songthaew is a fixed-route shared truck.
+The standard Phangan songthaew is a shared truck that runs a fixed route.
 Solo travelers may need to wait 15 to 30 minutes for the truck to fill before departure.

 The Full Moon Party demand spike that catches divers